0nyr/journals2data/doc/README.md

 ### step 2: install dependencies in venv

 1. Install conda.
 There is a script you can run at`cmd/install_conda.sh`
 2. Install dependencies by creating a virtual environment using conda.
-Modify the `conf/env/j2d.yml` file `prefix` param to match you `conda` path.
-Then use `conda env create --file j2d_env.yml` to create a venv from this file.
+Modify the `j2d.yml` file `prefix` param to match you `conda` path.
+Then use `conda env create --file j2d.yml` to create a venv from this file.

+> You can also change the environment name if you wish. just make sure to modify both `name` and `prefix` params accordingly.

 ```yml
 prefix: /home/florian/anaconda3/envs/j2d